-- a little more complex – both the process and the documentation are more involved, but nothing that worries us.
+- a little more complex – both the process and the documentation are slightly more involved, but nothing that worries us, and nothing compared to the process in other countries.

-- a little slower – instead of 2 days, we expect to take about a week (from receipt of your documents) to confirming your wedding date.
-Right now (1st Feb) it is sometimes taking longer than it should so please give us as much time as you can.
+- a little slower – it should now take 5 days to get approval (from receipt of your documents) to confirming your wedding date.
+But it is still sometimes taking longer than that, so please give us as much time as you can.

 There are still some grey areas with the new requirements.
 So we would prefer you to contact us telling us who who you are, where you are from, and your circumstances.
 Then we can give you detailed personal advice.
 But in general terms you will need;

-- The 2019 Application form – we’ll send you a copy of this form to fill out and sign.
+- The 2019 Application form – we’ll send you a copy of this form (or a questionnaire to help us fill it out for you) to fill out and sign.

 - A Power of Attorney – we’ll send you this too.
 It just means that you say it is OK for us to organise the wedding for you.